secworks/sha256/README.md

 sha256_w_mem_regs.v

 **(2014-01-09)**
 - The core is functionally correct for single and multiple block messages.
 - The Python model is functionally correct.
 - Test implementation in FPGA has been done.
+The results in Cyclone IV GX:
+  - 9037 LEs
+  - 3349 registers
+  - 71.5 MHz
+  - 66 cycles latency

 **(2014-01-07)**